cozy-creator/ratelimiter/README.md

 go get github.com/cozy-creator/ratelimiter
 ```

-2. In this repo's root, start the postgres + docker by running:
+2. In this repo's root, start the Postgres + Garnet by using docker compose:

 ```bash
 docker-compose up -d